glenn-sorrentino/PathShield/README.md

-# PathShield
+# `PathShield M5`

-Advanced BLE and WiFi tracker detection for M5StickC Plus.
-Detects AirTags, Tiles, and suspicious devices following you.
+BLE and WiFi tracker detection for M5StickC Plus.
+Detects AirTags, Tiles, and devices following you.

 ## Contents